You are here

 Engaging with the Universe from Home

-We don’t know how long COVID-19 will keep us all bottled up, but here are a few ways to stay informed and entertained as you pass the time.
+Here are a few ways to stay informed and entertained as you pass the time at home.
 As a bonus, they’re all great activities even after the restrictions are lifted.

 NASA offers a catalog of e-books available for free download.